The Wombles (band): History

 Filmfair acquired the television rights to The Wombles and commissioned Batt to write the theme song.
 He waived the flat fee for writing a single song and instead secured the rights to write songs under the name 'The Wombles'.

 The band released several albums and singles.
 All four studio albums went gold, and four of the singles reached the Top 10 in the UK Singles Chart.
-The Wombles were the most successful music act of 1974 in the UK, with albums in the UK charts for more weeks than any other act.
+The Wombles were the most successful music act of 1974 in the UK, with singles in the UK charts for more weeks than any other act.

 A song called "Wombling U.S.A.", written specifically to break into the American market, was recorded in 1975 but was not released until 2000 when it was included on the cassette version of "I Wish It Could Be a Wombling Merry Christmas Every Day".
-However, a previous single entitled, "Wombling Summer Party" which was also written specifically to try to break into the American market charted on the USA Billboard Hot 100 Charts, peaking as high as No. 55 during August of 1974.
+However, a previous single entitled, "Wombling Summer Party" which was also written specifically to try to break into the American market charted on the USA Billboard Hot 100 Charts, peaking at No. 55 during August 1974.